 Spiritual Authority (Audio Version)

-When Miriam, Moses’ sister, used his selection for a wife as a bases for questioning Moses' leadership in Exodus 12, she was struck with leprosy.
+When Miriam, Moses’ sister, used his selection for a wife as a basis for questioning Moses' leadership in Exodus 12, she was struck with leprosy.
 Only after Moses mediated on her behalf was she healed—after seven days in isolation, to think about what she'd done.

 Then Miriam and Aaron spoke against Moses because of the Cushite woman whom he had married (for he had married a Cushite woman); and they said, "Has the LORD indeed spoken only through Moses?
 Has He not spoken through us as well?"
 And the LORD heard it.
 Numbers 12:1 (NASU unless otherwise stated).

-We find other accounts of uprisings against Moses’ leadership each facing severe punishment:
+We find other accounts of uprisings against Moses’ leadership, each facing severe punishment:

 Now Korah the son of Izhar, the son of Kohath, the son of Levi, with Dathan and Abiram, the sons of Eliab, and On the son of Peleth, sons of Reuben, ...assembled together against Moses and Aaron… Numbers 16:1-3.

-The result was that these men, their families, and all their possessions were swallowed up by a sink hole or something of the sort.
+The result was that these men, their families, and all their possessions were swallowed up by a sinkhole or something of the sort.

 But the bystanders said, "Do you revile God's high priest?"
 And Paul said, "I was not aware, brethren, that he was high priest; for it is written, 'YOU SHALL NOT SPEAK EVIL OF A RULER OF YOUR PEOPLE.'"
 Acts 23:4-5.